dinos217/game-club/README.md

 ### Get the application up & running
 Once the application is successfully loaded in your IDE you can:
 - `spring-boot:run` from maven plugins or
-- run the main method in `com.vromo.gameclub.GameclubApplication`
+- run the main method in `com.project.gameclub.GameclubApplication`

 Now the application listens to your `localhost:8080`.